rformassspectrometry/QFeatures/README.md

 src="https://raw.githubusercontent.com/rformassspectrometry/stickers/master/QFeatures/QFeatures.png"
 height="150">

+### What is QFeatures?

 `QFeatures` is a [Bioconductor package](http://bioconductor.org/packages/QFeatures) that provides infrastructure enabling the management and processing of quantitative features for high-throughput mass spectrometry assays.
-It provides a familiar Bioconductor user experience to manages quantitative data across different assay levels (such as peptide spectrum matches, peptides and proteins) in a coherent and tractable format.
+It provides a familiar Bioconductor user experience to manage quantitative data across different assay levels (such as precursors, peptide spectrum matches, peptides and proteins or protein groups) in a coherent and tractable format.

+### Getting started

 The `QFeatures` class is used to manage and process quantitative features for high-throughput mass spectrometry assays.
 See the